Graduate Assistant for Event Planning

-The MRC Graduate Assistant for Programming will support the center in the development and execution of multicultural programming.
-The GA will oversee and assist with the supervision of the MRC Culture Squad, in planning programs and events for the campus community.
-The GA will also provide general support to Center operations based on office needs and/or student interests.
-Additional responsibilities may include: communicating with partners and giving presentations.
-The GA will gain experience in cultural competency, social justice and diversity awareness, office and event management, supervision of student staff, facilities and resource management, budgets, cultural competency, facilitation and workshop develop, and/or marketing.
+The MRC Graduate Assistant for Event Planning will support the center in the development and execution of multicultural events.
+The GA will oversee and assist with the supervision of the MRC Event Planning interns, in planning campus-wide and in-center events.
+Additional responsibilities will include: collaborating with campus partners and cultural student organizations and facilitating MRC informational presentations.
+The GA may also need to provide general support to Center operations based on office needs and/or student interests.
+The GA will gain experience in cultural competency, social justice and diversity awareness, office and event management, supervision of student staff, facilities and resource management, budgets, facilitation and workshop development, and/or marketing.

 Duties and Responsibilities: